belgianmobileid/doc/_OIDC/confirmation.md

       <li>to enter his phone number on the itsme® sign-in page</li>
       <li>authorize the release of some information to your application</li>
       <li>to provide his credentials (itsme® code, fingerprint or FaceID)</li>
-    </ul><br>It is also in this Authorization Request that you will be able to request claims about the user and the Authentication event.</li>
+    </ul><br>It is also in this Authorization Request that you will be able to request claims about the user and the Confirmation event.</li>
   <li><a href="#AuthNResp" >collect the Authorization Code</a> once the user has been authenticated and redirected by itsme® to your mobile or web application.</li>
   <li><a href="#TokenReq" >exchange the Authorization Code for an ID token</a> (e.g. identifying the user) and an Access Token.</li>
   <li>Obtain the additional claims by <a href="#UserInfoReq" >presenting the access token to the itsme® UserInfo Endpoint</a> if the required claims are not returned in the ID token.</li>